 - Don't forget to thoroughly check your scalp and neck for moles.

 - Keep track of all the moles on your body and what they look like.
-Take a photo and date it to help you monitor them.
-This way, you'll notice if the moles change.
-If they do change in any way (in color, shape, size, border, etc.) or if you develop a sore that does not heal, see your doctor.
-Also see your doctor if you have any new moles that you think are “suspicious.”
+Take a photo with a ruler in it and date it to help you keep track of them.
+That way, you'll notice if the moles change.
+If they do change in any way (in color, shape, size, border, etc.), or if you develop a sore that does not heal, you should see a dermatologist.
+Also have your dermatologist examine any new moles that you think are “suspicious.”

 What should I look for when examining my moles?

 The following ABCDEs are important signs of moles that could be cancerous.
 If a mole displays any of the signs listed below, have it checked immediately by a dermatologist:

 - Asymmetry: One half of the mole does not match the other half.